Divergence function of the braided Thompson group: Background

 \subsection{Thompson groups}

-A \textit{rooted binary tree} is a tree with a distinguished vertex (\textit{root}) which has 2 edges, and any other vertex has either degree 1 (\textit{leaves}) or degree 3.
-We think of a rooted binary tree as a descending tree with the root on top, and different level of vertices, with the root being the unique vertex of level 0.
+A \textit{rooted binary tree} is a tree with a distinguished vertex (\textit{root}) that has 2 edges, and vertices with either degree 1 (\textit{leaves}) or degree 3.
+We think of a rooted binary tree as a descending tree with the root as the only top vertex (level 0) and vertices of different levels.
 We define a \textit{caret} of a rooted binary tree to be a subtree of the tree that consists a vertex together with two downward-directed edge.
 We write \textit{all-right tree} $T_n$ for the rooted binary tree that is constructed by attaching a caret to the right edge of a caret $n$ times.
 Thus $T_1$ is a caret.
 See Figure \ref{binary_Tn}.
 The number of carets play important role to estimate the word lengths of elements of Thompson groups.

 Let $(T_+, \sigma, T_-)$ be a triplet where $T_+$ and $T_-$ be finite rooted binary trees with $n$ caret, $L$ be the set of $(n+1)$ leaves and $\sigma$ be a permutation of $L$.
 We order the leaves of $T_+$ and $T_-$ from left to right from $0$ to $n$, respectively and use the numbers to represent the permutation $\sigma$.
 We call this \textit{tree diagram}.
-For example, see Figure \ref{x0}, \ref{x1}, \ref{c1} and \ref{pi1}.
+For example, see Figure \ref{tree_diagrams}.

 Let $(T_+, \sigma, T_-)$ be the above tree diagram.
 We define a reduction of carets of a tree diagram as follows.
 We assume that two leaves $i$, $i+1$ have the same parent in $T_+$, two leaves $\sigma(i)$, $\sigma(i+1)$ have the same parent in $T_-$, and $\sigma(i+1)=\sigma(i)+1$ holds.
 In that case, each pair of the leaves forms carets.
 Then, we get the trees $T_+^\prime$ and $T_-^\prime$ by removing those carets.
 We regard the roots of the above carets as new leaves of the new trees, and we write $i_+$ and $i_-$ for the new leaves of $T_+^\prime$ and $T_-^\prime$, respectively.
 By sending $i_+$ to $i_-$ and sending other leaves by $\sigma$, we also get the permutation $\sigma^\prime$ on the set of $n$ leaves.
 This operation and its inverse are called \textit{reduction} and \textit{attachment} of carets, respectively.
 For example, see Figure \ref{not_reduced_V} and \ref{reduced_V}.